ratiebareeng/learn-flutter/README.md

 # learn_flutter

-A new Flutter project.
+This project is a place for me to learn and practice writing Flutter code

 ## Getting Started

-This project is a place for me to learn and practice writing Flutter code
+Week 2 [5-9/12/22]:
+Bloc Pattern
+Read/Write Files

+Week 4 [11-17/12/22]:
+Log to File
+WebSockets

-Week 3 [11-17/12/22]:
+Week 4 [11-17/12/22]:
-Bloc Pattern: